-Did you know that you’re supposed to replace your sports bra every six to 12 months…and even more often if you’re doing intense workouts like training for a marathon or triathlon?
+Did you know that you’re supposed to replace your sports bra every six to 12 months, says Bare Necessities…and even more often if you’re doing intense workouts like training for a marathon or triathlon (Runners World)?
 Did you also know there are specific ways to care for your sports bra to make it last longer?

 Many women aren’t aware of how often their bras should be replaced or even how to care for it – so they’re wearing a worn-out, stretched-out version that doesn’t give them the support they need.

-There are so many choices in buying a bra, but these tips should help for those looking for a Sports Bra.
+There are many choices in buying a bra, but these tips should help those looking for a Sports Bra.

 Here are some things to keep in mind that will increase the life of your bra:

-- Rinse after exercising – Even better than just taking off your bra is rinsing it after you’re finished working out.
+Rinsing it after you’re finished working out is even better than just taking off your bra.
 This will help you get one or two more “wears” out of it and allow it to breathe.
-Whatever you do, don’t leave it in a pile in your gym bag.
+Whatever you do, please don’t leave it in a pile in your gym bag.

 8 Indications Your Bra Should Be Thrown Away